Why the $400B F-35 Fighter Is Not an Option for Syria

-As the military is considering what assets it may need to conduct a potential strike on Syria, the most advanced and most expensive weapons system history will be watching from a hangar.
+As the military is considering what assets it may need to conduct a potential strike on Syria, the most advanced and most expensive weapons system history will be watching from a hanger.

-The F-35 Joint Strike Fighter, a do-it-all fighter for three service branches that is estimated to cost in total $395.7 billion for the fleet, is simply not ready to fly into combat, despite promises from the Department of Defense early in the program.
+The F-35 Joint Strike Fighter, a do-it-all fighter for three service branches that is estimated to cost in total $395.7 billion, is simply not ready to fly into combat, despite promises from the Department of Defense early in the program.

 Back in 2001 when the plane went into development, the Pentagon projected the Lockheed Martin-made fighter would reach "initial operational capability" by 2012 at the latest, according to a June 2013 report by the Government Accountability Office.